microprediction/timemachines/README.md

              s    Any,         # Posterior state, intended for safe keeping by the callee until the next invocation

-In returning state, the likely intent is that the *caller* might carry the state from one invocation to the next, not the *callee*.
+In returning state, the intent is that the *caller* might carry the state from one invocation to the next verbatim.
 This is arguably more convenient than having the predicting object maintain state, because the caller can "freeze" the state as they see fit, as when making conditional predictions.
-This also eyes lambda-based deployments and *encourages* tidy use of internal state - not that we succeed when calling down to statsmodels (but all the home grown models here use simple dictionaries, making serialization trivial).
-See [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd).
+This also eyes lambda-based deployments and *encourages* tidy use of internal state - not that we succeed when calling down to statsmodels (though prophet, and others including the home grown models use simple dictionaries, making serialization trivial).

 ### Summary of conventions: